-The terrible human cost of the First World War (1914-1918) left nearly 900,000 British and Commonwealth soldiers, sailors and airmen dead.
-Around 1.75 million came home with some level of disability – physical or psychological.
+The terrible human cost of the First World War (1914 to 1918) left nearly 900,000 British and Commonwealth soldiers, sailors and airmen dead.
+Around 1.75 million came home with some level of disability, whether physical or psychological.

 The Commander-in-Chief of the British Army, Field Marshal Douglas Haig, had long been concerned about the future welfare of veterans – disabled and able-bodied.

 The mix of trilbys and bowler hats indicates their probable original pre-war status as office staff, rather than manual workers.
 In the aftermath of the war, with the country burdened by huge debts and production plummeting, around two million people of all backgrounds were unemployed.
 One in three was an ex-serviceman.